 Many of the love songs ever written were inspired by the songwriter’s personal experiences about love and heartbreaks.
 This 1998 Shania Twain pop song is no different.
 Twain wrote the song as an address to the critics of her romantic relationship with Robert Lange, who was 16 years her senior.
 It silenced the critics and allowed the couple to enjoy 17 years of happy life together.
 So, if you’re a little bit disheartened by the detractors or critics of your relationship, then you can always play Twain’s melodic message to your partner.

 You don’t need to fret if this is your first time playing the guitar.
 This song has chords that even a grade school child can play.
-The progression is also easy and the tempo is slow enough to allow you familiarity of the song’s rhythm.
+The progression is also easy, and the tempo is slow enough to allow you familiarity with the song’s rhythm.
 And once you’ve gained confidence in playing the basic techniques, you should be able to transition into the arpeggio very easily.
 Take your time.
 This is a beautiful song that you simply cannot rush.

 17. Someone Like You by Adele